KeerthanaS29/Music-Store/README.md

 # music-store-website
 This project is a model of an online musical instruments store website.
-It is based on the prototype made by Mohammed Awad.

 > This project is my HTML & CSS Capstone Project in Microverse.